 By Richard W. Stewart

 The continued presence of France in North America also raised a new security problem.
-Up to this time, the problem of frontier defense had been chiefly pacifying the Indians, keeping the western territories from breaking away, and preventing American settlers from molesting the Spanish.
+Up to this time, the frontier defense problem had been chiefly pacifying the Indians, keeping the western territories from breaking away, and preventing American settlers from molesting the Spanish.
 Now, with a strong, aggressive France as a backdoor neighbor, the frontier problem became tied up with the question of security against possible foreign threats.
 The transfer of Louisiana to France also marked the beginning of restraints on American trade down the Mississippi River.
 In the past, Spain had permitted American settlers to send their goods down the river and to deposit them at New Orleans.
-Just before transferring the colony, however, Spain revoked the American right of deposit, an action that made it almost impossible for Americans to send goods out by this route.
+Before transferring the colony, however, Spain revoked the American right of deposit, which made it almost impossible for Americans to send goods out by this route.

 These considerations persuaded Jefferson in 1803 to inquire about the possibility of purchasing New Orleans from France.
 When Napoleon, anticipating the renewal of the war in Europe, offered to sell the whole of Louisiana for $15 million, Jefferson quickly accepted and suddenly doubled the size of the United States.
-The Army, after taking formal possession of Louisiana on December 20, 1803, established small garrisons at New Orleans and the other former Spanish posts on the lower Mississippi River.
-Jefferson later appointed Brigadier General James Wilkinson, who had survived the various reorganizations of the Army to become a senior officer, as first Governor of the new territory.
+After taking formal possession of Louisiana on December 20, 1803, the Army established small garrisons at New Orleans and the other former Spanish posts on the lower Mississippi River.
+Jefferson later appointed Brigadier General James Wilkinson, who had survived the Army’s various reorganizations to become a senior officer, as first Governor of the new territory.

 Six months before the Louisiana Purchase, President Jefferson had persuaded Congress to support an exploration of the unknown territory west of the Mississippi River.
 The acquisition of the Louisiana Territory now made such an exploration even more desirable.
 It was no accident that the new nation and its president turned to the Army for this most important mission.
 Soldiers possessed the toughness, teamwork, discipline, and training appropriate to the rigors they would face.
 The Army also had a nationwide organization, even in 1803, and thus the potential to provide requisite operational and logistical support.
 It was perhaps the only truly national institution in America other than the Congress itself.